Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 > We think that like with Google vs. Yahoo there is a technology arm race that can disrupt hardware wallet, smart contract wallet and even hot wallet market down the road!

+FTX collapse highlights the importance of self-custody for the web3 ecosystem.
+A higly secure and convenient wallet system is necessary to combat cyber threats and ensures larger adoption.

+Our solution transforms mobile devices into cold wallets, with private keys protected at the hardware level:

+- Secure Element and TEE on mobile for proxy private keys associated with transaction requests and confirmations.
+- Trusted Transaction Environment TEE on nodes for private keys associated with assets.

+This hardware security, combined with a Trusted Transaction Validation Protocol, offers robust protection against state-of-the-art malware, including banking Trojans, and prepares for future targeted attacks.

+This is more than a wallet, we have designed a novel secure access layer for web3 managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).

+Using a blockchain for the management of transactions offers extra security and auditability features and dramaticcaly increase convenience for the user:

+- Trusted beneficiaries/contacts, with destination public keys stored only on the blockchain nodes.
+- Conditional validation, allowing users to set transaction confirmation triggers based on amounts.
+- An extra layer of transaction auditability

+And in the medium/long term (see future plan for more details)
+- ML Malware detection model based on proof of legitimate software execution protection that increases the model accuracy (potential research project to address targetted attacks)
+- User inputs verification based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.

+Social recovery and **a novel hardware-based recovery (through NFC) further enhance security and convenience**.
+We will enable the usage of NFC devices the user already owns like an NFC payment card or an NFC earpod,etc...
+Just a tap on the mobile is needed to trigger the recovery process.

+This approach achieves a higly secure level for **newcomers to easily onboard to web3**, and serves as an **alternative to hardware wallets for crypto veterans**.

+Our technology has the potential to disrupt the hardware wallet, smart contract wallet, and even hot wallet markets.

 ### Project Details